duquejo/Bootcamp-Project/README.md

 ```

 ## It's Chilltime .env config
-As I said in the first section, The app has a .env config support, for the dev/production config you need to follow this steps.
+As I said in the first section, the app has a .env config support...
+So, if you want to run locally/our server this project, you need to follow this steps first.

 1. Install NPM dependencies & development dependencies. `npm i` (You need to have installed Node in the host server).
 2. Copy the .env.example file located in `src/config/` directory.